rantonels/capq/src/source.md

 So the Maxwell stress tensor is just $\sigma_f $, the stress tensor for only the electromagnetic field.

-What I've detailed up to now is the physical interpretation in general of the stress tensor in any local theory, which is what you asked about.
-The actual form of the tensor for electromagnetism in terms of $E$ & $B$ is computed from the Poynting vector in a way that Griffiths can explain much better than me.
+What I've detailed up to now is the physical interpretation in general of the stress tensor in any local theory; classical EM is just the first field theory one usually encounters.
+The actual form of the tensor for electromagnetism in terms of $E$ & $B$ is computed from the Poynting vector and a full derivation is presented in any decent CED textbook.

 Analytical Mechanics {#AM}
 --------------------